dec04/dec04/README.md

     education() {
         return [
-            { '2018': 'Siberian State University of Telecommunications and Informatics' }, { '2010': 'Gorno-Altaysk Economic College' },
+            { '2018': 'University of Telecommunications and Informatics' },
+            { '2010': 'Economic College' },
         ]
     }